Skip to content

 Equities

-• My bottom line is to have a diversified equity playbook that includes large-, mid-, and small-cap exposure in the United States with a balance of growth and value.
-The same can be said for ex-US equity exposure; I find it attractive to own emerging markets, along with developed international markets.
-My approach is to reduce concentration and spread bets.
+• Bottom line: We find it attractive to have a diversified equity playbook that includes US large-, mid-, and small-cap stock exposure, with a balance of growth and value.
+The same can be said for ex-US equity exposure; we favor a mix of both EM and developed international markets.
+In my view, it makes sense to reduce concentration and diversify.
+Broad strength is your friend.

 Fixed income